cronkitedata/cronkite-docs/docs/general/story-list.md

 * ProPublica Illinois: "[How Chicago Ticket Debt Sends Black Motorists Into Bankruptcy](https://features.propublica.org/driven-into-debt/chicago-ticket-debt-bankruptcy/)", using several databases to show how Chicago's aggressive ticketing is driving people into bankruptcy, by Melissa Sanchez and Sandhya Kambhampati, February 2018.
 The writing is a little rough, but the data work is solid and, most importantly, the stories were well reporting and identified.

+* “[L.A. is slammed with record costs for legal payouts](http://www.latimes.com/local/lanow/la-me-ln-city-payouts-20180627-story.html)”, Emily Alpert Reyes and Ben Welsh.
+Note the [link at the bottom to github repo](https://github.com/datadesk/la-settlements-analysis) showing the data analysis.

 ### Scraping

 * Todd Wallack from the Boston Globe on using a little programming to get to a story on liquor licensing.
 Be sure to [read the story](https://t.co/6DuYIGp67u) to understand how the data fits in with the story.
 (2018)